 Rob McCue’s One Water is a refreshingly interior account, not only because the first person narrator reports from inside the action—often the interior of the city cab he drives in half the stories—but also in the sense of “interior” Alaska, with Fairbanks as its hub and “big village.” . . .
 It’s a feisty guy narrative from the underserved center of the state that quickly surprises you with its inclusiveness.
 You never know . . .

-Compiled and edited by granddaughter Eileen Norbert, Menadelook: An Inupiat Teacher’s Photographs of Alaska Village Life, 1907-1932 maps the transition of culture in the early 20th century of a man who bridged two worlds in the early 20th century.
+Compiled and edited by granddaughter Eileen Norbert, Menadelook: An Inupiat Teacher’s Photographs of Alaska Village Life, 1907-1932 maps cultural transition through a man who bridged two worlds in the early 20th century.
 Norbert succeeds in demonstrating the importance of self-representation of indigenous culture in anthropology . . .

 On a bright winter day in February, in a sunny room above the University of Alaska Bookstore in Anchorage, author Chantelle Pence talked to her audience about her first book.
 She, and several Athabascan speakers, discussed growing up in rural Alaska.
 They spoke from various perspectives.
 They spoke with heart.
 And they reached our hearts. . .